femboyharem/.github/profile/README.md

-# 🌸 Femboy Harem
+# 🌸 Femboy Hub
 **A learning hub and resource portal for femboys and anyone exploring femininity.**
-Welcome to the GitHub home of [FemboyHarem.com](https://femboyharem.com) — a growing platform dedicated to education, empowerment, and community.
+Welcome to the GitHub home of [FemboyHub.app](https://femboyhub.app) — a growing platform dedicated to education, empowerment, and community.
 Whether you're a femboy, questioning, or just interested in embracing femininity, this site is designed to support you with accessible, thoughtful resources.

 ---
 ## 📚 What We Offer
-Femboy Harem features curated, beginner-friendly content across a variety of topics, including:
+Femboy Hub features curated, beginner-friendly content across a variety of topics, including:
 - **Fashion & Style**
   Outfit guides, style inspiration, and confidence-boosting tips for every body and budget.